OpenMatchmaking/pathfinder/README.md

 # Features
 - Configuring a behaviour of the reverse proxy via CLI options and YAML files
-- Communicating with Auth/Auth microservice for validating a JSON Web Token for getting an access to other microservices
+- Communicating with Auth/Auth microservice for validating a JSON Web Token, getting a list of permissions before getting an access to other microservices
 - Transferring requests to the certain microservices via RabbitMQ queues and returning responses in JSON format

 # Usage